 Sparse, thin eyebrows are an instant ager.
 But, full, well-groomed eyebrows can frame your face and make you look years younger.
 Getting brows that look perfect can be difficult if yours are sparse due to overplucking, an underlying medical issue or the aging process.
-“Our hairs (even those in our eyebrows) are programmed to go through cycles throughout our lifetime,” says New York hair restoration specialist Carlos K. Wesley, MD.
-“Every time our hair goes through a growth cycle, it comes back in a little bit thinner.
-Sometimes the color fades, too.”
+“We lose hair on our brows just like we lose hair on our heads,” says Beverly Hills, CA hair restoration specialist Dr. Craig Ziering.
+“After the normal growth cycle, our brow hair can come back in a thinner and more sparse.”
 Luckily, you don’t have to settle for patchy brows.
 These fixes can help you achieve the look you want.

-If the cause is a medical condition, a brow stencil can create a more uniform look.
+If the cause is a medical condition, a brow pencil can create a more uniform look.

 According to Washington, D.C. dermatologist Elizabeth Tanzi, MD, if your eyebrow hair is falling out, it may be a symptom of an underlying disorder.
 “Thinning brows can be a sign of a condition like eczema, alopecia or an underactive thyroid, all of which can cause you to lose your hair.”
-An easy way to transform thin, out-of-shape brows is with a stencil kit, like Eylure Brow Stencils ($6), which includes four different arch shapes to help you define and fill in sparse brows.
+An easy way to transform thin, out-of-shape brows is with a brow pencil, like KIMIKO Beauty Super Fine Eyebrow Pencil Automatique ($31) which has fine point tip to help smoothly and easily draw on hairs to shape, define and fill in sparse areas.

 If the cause is overplucking, revive sparse areas with a brow serum.

-If the cause is a poor diet, thicken existing hairs with a fiber gel.
+If the cause is a poor diet, thicken existing hairs with a tinted brow wax.

 A diet lacking in vitamins A, B, D or E, or an iron deficiency, can be the culprit for your sparse eyebrows.
-In addition to adopting a well-balanced diet, a key step to getting fuller brows is to thicken the individual hairs.
-For a quick fix, fake better brows in an instant with Benefit Cosmetics Gimme Brow Volumizing Fiber Gel ($24), which contains tiny microfibers (you can’t see them when the product is on) that adhere to your natural hair to mimic the look of better brows.
+In addition to adopting a well-balanced diet, a key step to gettin g fuller brows is to thicken or darken the individual hairs.
+For a quick fix, fake better brows in an instant with Lawless Hold Up Soft Set Creamy Brow Wax ($21), which tints, shapes and sets natural hair to mimic the look of better brows.